makotot/vscode-nextjs-component-boundary-visualizer/README.md

 - `nextjsComponentBoundaryVisualizer.tsconfigPath`: Path to `tsconfig.json` (absolute or workspace-relative).
 If empty, `<project root>/tsconfig.json` is used.
 - `nextjsComponentBoundaryVisualizer.enableLineIcon`: Enable/disable the icon at the beginning of the line.
 Defaults to false.
+  - Note: The JSX Client Boundary end‑of‑line indicator is always shown when applicable.

 ## Icons